-In meeting with his top aides on Monday, Moon said that the government is sorry for the shock and anger caused to the South Korean people, calling it an regrettable and unfortunate incident.
+In a meeting with his top aides on Monday, Moon said that the government is sorry for the shock and anger caused to the South Korean people, calling it a regrettable and unfortunate incident.

 I would like to express my deepest condolences to the family members of the deceased regardless of how he ended up in North Korean waters.
 Whatever the reason, the government, which is responsible for protecting people's lives and safety, is deeply sorry about the incident.

-That said, he highlighted the need for communication and cooperation between the two Koreas, calling on Pyeongyang to reopen the inter-Korean military communication line it severed earlier this year.
+That said, he highlighted the need for communication between the two Koreas, calling on Pyeongyang to reopen the inter-Korean military communication line it severed earlier this year.

-South Korea's military said later that North Korean troops had shot the man and then burned his body while Pyeongyang claims its troops set fire to a floating object the man had been using, not his body.
+South Korea's military said later that North Korean troops had shot the man and then burned his body while Pyeongyang claims its troops set fire not to his body but to a floating object the man had been using.

 Moon expressed hope that the tragic incident will serve as an opportunity for the two Koreas to resume dialogue and cooperation which in turn will lead to a development in inter-Korean relations.

 But, North Korea has yet to respond to South Korea's call for a joint probe.